Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

-The recursion operator $\Rop^v$ can also be applied to the contact symmetries \eqref{pot2.contactsymm} and \eqref{pot2.contactsymm.funct}.
-Since these symmetries are variational, their characteristic functions are given by the multipliers \eqref{pot2.multr.quadr} and \eqref{pot2.multr.funct}, namely $P^v_\var =Q^v$.
-This yields two sequences of infinitesimal symmetries \eqref{hatX.sequence} with the characteristic functions
+The recursion operator $\Rop^v$ can also be applied to the contact symmetries \eqref{pot2.contactsymm} and \eqref{pot2.contactsymm.funct}, which are variational.
+Their characteristic functions are given by the multipliers \eqref{pot2.contactP} as shown from the correspondence \eqref{pot2.QP}.
+For the latter multiplier $Q^v_5 = P^v_8 =f(v_t,v_x)$, where this function satisfies equation \eqref{pot2.f.eqn}, the action of the recursion operator is readily seen to amount to replacing $f(v_t,v_x)$ with $\partial_{v_x} f(v_t,v_x)$.
+This action represents an infinitesimal translation symmetry $\X_{f} = \partial_{v_x}$ with respect to $v_x$.
+It thereby maps the family of contact symmetries \eqref{contactsymm.funct}, parameterized by $f(v_t,v_x)$, into itself.
+Note that the entire family is variational.